0xCB-dev/docs.keeb.supply/content/forager/assembly/index.md

 <br />You probably need to shorten the cables of the 401230 lithium polymer battery and tin them if you decide to solder it, since the length needs to be pretty short, to fit.
 ![battery_01](battery.png)

-<br />You can see which cable needs to go in which eye by the silkscreen.
+<br />You can see which cable needs to go onto which pad by the silkscreen.
 Red is + / black is -.
 ![batt_face](pcb-battery-pins.png)

 <br />Attach the wires of the battery to the pads and solder them in.